laminated-labs/monad-helm/README.md

 - Access to the required container images (`categoryxyz/monad-*`).
 Configure `imagePullSecrets` if the registry is private.

 ## Docker Image
 A Dockerfile is provided to build the image with the necessary monad binaries.
 You can specify a different version by setting the `VERSION` build argument.
+The chart defaults align with mainnet-compatible images (app version `v0.12.2`).

 ## Installation
 1. Clone this repository and change into it.
 2. Create a custom values file (for example `my-values.yaml`) with your node identity, peer list, image tags, and secrets.
-3. Follow the steps in the Monad documentation to download the necessary configuration files into `charts/monad/configs/`.
+3. Follow the steps in the Monad documentation to download the necessary configuration files into `charts/monad/configs/` (this repo only includes the OpenTelemetry collector config by default).
     - `genesis.json` – the genesis block for the network.
     - `node.toml` - node configuration
     - `node-map.csv` - list of known peers.